-Information pertaining to the trench configuration is in the Configuration panel.
-This includes the trench layout and the pipe configuration in the trenches.
-The input screen is shown in figure 6.1.
-Note that this configuration panel can be used for both trench and pit systems.
+Information pertaining to the trench/pit/bore configuration is in the Configuration panel.
+This includes fixed area mode, the trench/pit/bore layout and the pipe configuration in the trenches/pits/bores.
+The input screen is shown in figure 5.1.
 Click the ?
-Button in the Configuration panel for more information.
+Button in the Configuration panel for more information about how to design pits and bores.